 "Department" means Illinois Department of Labor.
 (Section 2-2(2) of the Act)

-"Director" means the Director of the Illinois Department of Labor or the Director's designee.
+"Director" means the Director of the Illinois Department of Labor or his or her designee.
 (Section 2-2(1) of the Act)

-"Dry Slides" means an inclined surface with a change in elevation of 20 feet or more upon which people slide or are conveyed.
+"Dry Slide" means an inclined surface with a change in elevation upon which people slide or are conveyed.

 "Dune Buggy" means a small vehicle generally made from standard compact rear engine chassis and prefabricated, often fiberglass body, originally equipped with wide low-pressure tires for driving on sand.